Top Trump Aides Having ‘Breakdown Level Anxiety’ That Mueller Report Leaves Them ‘Exposed’ To Trump’s ‘Wrath’

-Top aides to Donald Trump and other White House officials are experiencing “breakdown level anxiety” over the impending release of Special Counsel Robert Mueller’s report on his findings in the 22-month Russia collusion and obstruction of justice investigation, according to a new report by NBC News on Tuesday.
+Top aides to President Donald Trump and other White House officials are experiencing “breakdown level anxiety” over the impending release of special counsel Robert Mueller’s report on his findings in the 22-month Russia collusion and obstruction of justice investigation, according to a new report by NBC News on Tuesday.
 The officials are worried that by telling the “truth” about Trump’s behavior during the investigation, they will incur his “wrath,” according to the report.

-The new NBC report echoes a report by ABC News correspondent Jonathan Karl on Sunday, in which Karl cited source who told him that White House aides have “significant concern” that Trump will become enraged by their statements, as Inquisitr reported.
+The new NBC report echoes a report by ABC News correspondent Jonathan Karl on Sunday in which Karl cited a source who told him that White House aides have “significant concern” that Trump will become enraged by their statements, as The Inquisitr reported.

 And last week, The Washington Post reported that aides have become convinced that the report will contain “embarrassing specifics” about how Trump handled the ongoing investigation into his alleged collusion with Russia.

-These concerns come despite the fact that Trump has claimed “complete exoneration” from the Mueller Report’s findings, which were summarized in cursory fashion in a four-page letter by Attorney General William Barr release on March 24, as posted online by Vox.com.
+These concerns come despite the fact that Trump has claimed “complete exoneration” from the Mueller Report’s findings, which were summarized in cursory fashion in a four-page letter by Attorney General William Barr release on March 24, as posted online by Vox.

 In fact, even though Trump has repeatedly claimed that he has been “exonerated” by the Mueller Report, his lawyers are now preparing a 140-page “counter report” to rebut Mueller’s findings, according to Think Progress.